Make sure to smile and make others smile more on World Smile Day celebrated on the first Friday of October every year.

-World Smile Day is celebrated on the first Friday of October and was first celebrated in 1999.
-It is a day for trying to smile more often, for feeling good and perhaps making other people smile through acts of kindness.
+The day, which was first celebrated in 1999, is to remind people to try to smile more often, for feeling good and perhaps making other people smile through acts of kindness.
 So forget all about your worries and differences, and dedicate this whole day to smiling and being happy!

 The science of smiling

 There is scientific evidence that just taking a moment to stop and smile can instantly make you feel better.
 Smiling releases endorphins, which are neurotransmitters that make you feel pleasure.
 This can happen even when you smile for no reason, as the same messages get sent to the brain triggering a feeling of happiness, which then triggers you to smile even more!

 A bonus fact is that making other people smile has the same effect since helping others makes you feel happier.
 So share a few smiles today!